 By assigning a line pool as a prime line, a telephone can be made to search automatically for an idle line in a pool.
-See Line type on page 157 for more information.
+See Line type on page 163 for more information.

-If you set Prime line to I/C (intercom), you can still access any line pools which you have assigned to the telephone.
+If you set Prime line to I/C (intercom), you can still access any line pools which you have assigned to the telephone by entering the line pool access code.
 When you enter the line pool access code, the system searches for an idle line in that pool.
 When all the lines in the pool are busy, the display will show No free lines.
 The system will not search from one pool to another.